Vortextbloons/ShapesSurvivor-/TEST_PLAN.md

     - If you roll **Shattering** (shatter vs frozen):
        - Expect: frozen enemies take noticeably higher hit damage.

-4. **Cursed affixes**
-    - Roll a rare+ item with "(Cursed)" in its description.
-    - Expect: item name is prefixed with "Cursed" and it has at least one negative modifier (e.g. Max HP down).
     - Expect: item also grants a strong effect upside (e.g. burn/execute/chain).

 5. **Orbital weapons**